-The SLU Dietetic Internship accepts 34 interns annually into five concentration areas: Nutrition Therapy, Nutrition and Physical Performance, Pediatric Nutrition, Public Health Nutrition and Culinary Entrepreneurship.
+The SLU Dietetic Internship accepts 34 interns annually into six concentration areas: Nutrition Therapy, Nutrition and Physical Performance, Pediatric Nutrition, Public Health Nutrition, Geriatric Nutrition and Culinary Entrepreneurship.
 The majority of the internship experiences will be similar regardless of concentration.
 The primary difference between the concentrations are in rotation site placement, rotation content, rotation lengths, staff relief assignments, and graduate course requirements.
 Upon program completion, the interns will have met the core and concentration specific competencies and be eligible to sit for the Registered Dietitian (RD) professional examination.

 A part of the dietetic internship at SLU consists of graduate coursework.
 Dietetic Interns must complete 30 hours of graduate credit for internship completion.
 Dietetic Interns earn a Master of Science in Nutrition and Dietetics upon completion of all internship requirements.
 More information on the graduate coursework included in the program can be found on the graduate coursework webpage.

 Interns spend eight to twelve hours per week in the classroom and approximately 32 hours (Tuesday through Friday) in a supervised practice setting.